 Andrew is not wedded to any particular style or topic matter.
 He's enjoying a journey of artistic development but feels most at ease with pencil/pen drawings or acrylic paintings.

-His current work seeks to meld 'topic' and 'narrative' using composition, colour and tonal drama, with acrylic on stretched canvas, to tell a story through the painted image.
+His current work seeks to meld 'topic' and 'narrative' to tell a story through the painted image using composition, colour and tonal drama with acrylic on stretched canvas.
 Andrew also cherishes simple fast sketches as vehicles to explore and understand space.

 “I want my work to be attractive to the eye, experienced at many levels and both scholarly in creation whilst bringing joy to the viewer."

-His journey is thus one of both an intellectual hunger for complexity, and a child-like revelling in the simple joy of art.
+His journey is thus one of both a hunger for complexity, and a revelling in the simple joy of art.

 Andrew is strategically planning his direction of travel such that when he retires from the architectural workplace he will paint, draw, exhibit and open a small provincial gallery to show his work and that of like-minded artists and crafts persons - 'a place of flourishing ideas'.